MeJI3a/Customer-Churn-Prediction-and-Analysis-Advance-Project/README.md

-# Project 6:Customer Churn Prediction and Analysis
+# Customer Churn Prediction and Analysis

 ## Introduction
 This project focuses on customer churn prediction and analysis using a combination of SQL and Python, and a Power BI dashboard for interactive visualizations.
 By integrating and analyzing customer demographic, usage, financial, and subscription data, the project identifies churn patterns and builds a predictive model to inform retention strategies.